Danxer27/WebAniWare/README.md

 # WebAniWare

-This is a small Web Page used for a Final Proyect
+This is a small Web Page were you can check some of the latest animes, also search some animes that the JIKAN=API provides, it is used for a school Proyect.
 It uses 2 APIs, is build only with HTML, CSS, JavasCript and Bootstrap.

 ### Link